Turn any garden idea into a workable raised bed plan in minutes.

 What is square-foot gardening?

-Square-foot gardening divides a raised bed into 12-inch cells.
-Each cell holds a specific number of plants based on mature spacing - 16 radishes in one cell, 1 tomato across a 2x2 block.
+Square-foot gardening divides a raised bed into 12-inch squares.
+Each square holds a specific number of plants based on mature spacing — 16 radishes in one square, 1 tomato across a 2×2 block.
 The method was developed by Mel Bartholomew and eliminates traditional row spacing, reducing water use and weeding.

 Does JoeBees support companion planting?

 Yes.
-Every plant in the database carries companion and antagonist lists sourced from extension-style references.
-The planner flags conflict risks on the canvas, and the AI layout generator is instructed to keep incompatible plants separated.
+Every plant in the database carries good-neighbor and bad-neighbor lists sourced from university extension references.
+The planner flags conflicts as you place plants, and JoeBee keeps incompatible plants separated when designing a layout for you.

 What can I do after I finish a layout?

-You can print a take-outside garden sheet, export the current bed as JSON, export all beds, share the current bed, and use the recap page for plant shopping and raised-bed materials.
+You can print a take-outside garden sheet, download a backup of any bed (or all of them), share a bed with a link, and use the recap page for plant shopping and raised-bed materials.